Will Now be Business as Unusual.

 Figure out how to take them some toilet paper and then figure out what you’re going to do next.
 The world IS going to come back but it is NOT going to come back the same as it was yesterday.
 Now is the time for you to start thinking of what you’re going to do after we get the all clear.

-Books, webinars, podcasts, work-from-home scenarios, laptops and smartphone apps are all ways people are going to move forward.
+Books, webinars, podcasts, work-from-home scenarios, laptops and apps are all ways people are going to move forward.
 And who knows what else smart people are going to create for us to use?

 Maybe you’ve got a great idea you’ve been waiting to make real.
 Now’s the time.